ONSdigital/ras-secure-message/API.md

 is_closed       If set true then only closed conversations will be considered.
 Defaults to false if omitted.

 my_conversations If set true then will only return conversations where the currently signed in user is an actor in the last message of the conversation.

+new_respondent_conversations If set true then only counts new conversations by the respondent.
+I.e ones not replied to

 ru_id           If set then restrict conversations to those regarding a specific ru